 Entering mechanical areas (rooms, steam, and utility tunnels, etc.), construction sites, or other restricted areas is prohibited.
 Entering upon exterior elevated surfaces of campus buildings (roofs, fire escapes, terraces, balconies, parapets, or ledges above the first floor) is prohibited except in emergencies or in the circumstances described below:

-- Authorized persons may, for purposes of research, enter upon the following elevated areas constructed especially for such research: the roof of Jadwin Laboratory, the terrace of the Engineering Research Laboratory, the Butler College rooftop garden, Sherrerd Hall rooftop garden, and the Andlinger Center for Energy and the Environment rooftop garden.
-Entrance upon these areas may be authorized at the discretion of the responsible faculty departmental chairs.
+- Authorized persons may, for purposes of research, enter upon the following elevated areas constructed especially for such research: the roof of Jadwin Laboratory, the terrace of the Engineering Research Laboratory, the Butler College rooftop garden, Sherrerd Hall rooftop, and the Andlinger Center for Energy and the Environment rooftop garden and Lewis Center for the Arts rooftop terrace.
+Prox access is required.
+Entrance upon these areas may be authorized at the discretion of the responsible administrators or faculty departmental chairs.

 - In addition, members of the faculty and staff may, for purposes of research, request authorization to enter upon elevated surfaces other than those specified above.
 Such requests will be reviewed by the Office of Environmental Health and Safety in conjunction with the Department of Facilities.
 Student requests must be sponsored by a faculty or staff member.

-- Any persons may enter upon the following terraces clearly designed for foot traffic and gatherings: Jadwin Plaza, McCormick Terrace, Simpson International Building balcony, and the Lewis Center for the Arts Terrace (requires prox access).
+- Any persons may enter upon the following terraces and on-grade plazas clearly designed for foot traffic and gatherings: Jadwin Plaza, New College West and Yeh College plaza, Simpson International Building balcony, and the Lewis Center for the Arts plaza.

 - University employees or contractor personnel are authorized to enter upon any elevated surfaces in the performance of official functions.